Second Battle of Elephant Pass: Background

+The Operation Jayasikurui was stopped from reaching Jaffna with forces from the east led by Karuna Amman playing a significant role and later counter-offensives reversed some of the gains of Operation Jayasikurui.
+After his success Karuna and his forces returned east to consolidate territory while leaving some members to fight in Elephant pass.

 Given these circumstances, LTTE leader Prabakaran changed his strategy to take Elephant Pass by gradually encircling and weakening the troops inside, cutting off supplies and, in effect, strangling the base.
 The idea was to avoid a frontal assault that would have led to the loss of many LTTE lives, since the army had numerical and logistical superiority.
 The Elephant Pass isthmus is of strategic importance, as it links the northern mainland known as Wanni with the Jaffna Peninsula.

 Battle

 LTTE planned Operation Unceasing Waves III with the objective of taking control of the peninsula and launched its first stage on 11 December 1999 with seaward landings at Vettalankerny east of Elephant Pass, engaging the 2nd Gemunu Watch which had been deployed there.
 LTTE cadres began to infiltrate the defense line and army commando teams were sent in to counter these invitations; skirmishing continued until the army withdrew to a new defense line around Iyakachchi junction.
 At this point the LTTE launched a massive artillery bombardment on the forward defense line at Paranthan with all of their artillery and armor, much of which they had captured from the army in past battles.
 The army had deployed three infantry battalions to defend Paranthan and these suffered heavy casualties in the first days of the battle.
 The 53 Division had been moved to the Elephant Pass sector and its units dispersed along the fronts.
 The 8th Battalion, Gajaba Regiment (8th Gajaba) had suffered 150 killed from its strength of 400.
 The brigade HQ based at the old Paranthan chemical factory provided artillery support; however, communications were disrupted after several army radio sets were captured by the LTTE and they began jamming radio frequencies.
 A few days later the army withdrew to the second line of defense at the brigade HQ, which was abandoned, and a new defense line was formed.
+On 17 December the Sri Lanka Air Force lost a Mil Mi-24 while repulsing a seaward attack by the LTTE on Thamilamadam, its pilot Squadron Leader Tyron Silvapulle was posthumously awarded the Parama Weera Vibhushanaya.
 The army was running short on food and reinforcements as casualties mounted.
 Reinforced by the 3rd Sri Lanka Light Infantry, this line held, and the LTTE began infiltrating it with cadres dressed in army uniform.
 The LTTE thereafter made a landing from Pooneryn, opening up a third front from west of Elephant Pass.
 Highly accurate artillery and mortar bombardment from the LTTE caused heavy casualties among commando units sent to stop the LTTE infiltrations from Pooneryn; 8th Gajaba, which had been moved to Vettalankerny, was down to 94 soldiers.